Blacr7/SpaTemplate/wp-content/plugins/toolbar-extras/README.md

 ### Why another Toolbar plugin, there are already some others!?
 You're right!
-If you're happy with one of the others then that's absolutely great and you don't need to add or switch anything! :) I just made this new plugin here for my very own needs.
+If you're happy with one of the others then that's absolutely great and you don't need to add or switch anything!
+I just made this new plugin here for my very own needs.
 Since I love to give back to the Community and as some kind of an open source evangelist I like to release my stuff to the public - for free!

 When I setup a new WordPress site I want to activate Toolbar Extras and instantly have my needed "Tools" (favorite plugins, themes) available as quick jump links from a central place at the top - the WordPress Toolbar, aka Admin Bar.
 So I can start my work and focus on building stuff rather than search for settings pages here and here and wasting time with senseless scrolling...!

-Plugin developer David Decker: *What has proved its day to day usage and usefullness on more than 100 installs before, could be used by many other site builders as well, right? :-)))*
+Plugin developer David Decker: *What has proved its day to day usage and usefulness on more than 100 installs before, could be used by many other site builders as well, right? 😊*